timescale/docs/mst/user-management.md

 <highlight type="important">
 There is a limit to how many valid authentication tokens are allowed per user.
 This limit is different for tokens that are created as a result of a sign in operation, and for tokens created explicitly.
-For automatically-created tokens, the system automatically deletes the oldest tokens as new ones are creates.
-For explicitly-created tokens, older tokens are not deleted unless they expire or are manually revoked.
-This can result in explicitly-created tokens that stop working, even though they haven't expired or been revoked.
+For automatically created tokens, the system automatically deletes the oldest tokens as new ones are created.
+For explicitly created tokens, older tokens are not deleted unless they expire or are manually revoked.
+This can result in explicitly created tokens that stop working, even though they haven't expired or been revoked.
 To avoid this, make sure you sign out at the end of every user session, instead of just discarding your authentication token.
 This is especially important for automation tools